rpianezza/GenomeDelta/README.md

 transposable elements is that it does not require any reference library of transposons to identify the novel invaders.

 In this manual you will find installation instructions and how to use the tool in details.
-A detailed walktrough can be found here: <https://github.com/rpianezza/GenomeDelta/tree/main/walkthrough>
+A detailed walkthrough can be found here: <https://github.com/rpianezza/GenomeDelta/tree/main/walkthrough>

 ## Install GenomeDelta